BauplanLabs/quack-reduce/README.md

 - a working AWS account;
 - [Docker](https://docs.docker.com/get-docker/) installed and running on your machine;
 - Python 3.9+ and Node.js properly installed on your machine (while you can create the container on ECR manually and then the lambda from the console, the instruction below assumes you just use the CLI for the entire setup).
-- (optional - if you want to run the analytics app) A profiles.yaml file on your local machine to run the dbt project.
+- (optional - if you want to run the analytics app) A `profiles.yml` file on your local machine to run the dbt project.

+> NOTE: this project has been developed and tested on Python 3.9+.

 ### Global variables